prevwong/reka.js/docs/guides/extensions.md

 Apart from storing the `Program` AST, the `State` could optionally store additional values that your page builder may require.

 For example, let's say you want to build a page builder where your end-users are able to leave a comment on a `Template` node of a `RekaComponent`, similar to what you could do on apps like Figma.

 One way to go about this is to store these comments directly as part of the `State`, through an Extension.

-> An important benefit of storing additional values via an Extension's state is in realtime collaboration via the `@rekajs/collaboration` package where the Extension's state is automatically synced across peers.
+> Apart from being able to interact with these additional values with the same APIs as the rest of Reka, another benefit of storing additional values via an Extension's state is in realtime collaboration via the `@rekajs/collaboration` package; where the Extension's state is automatically synced across peers.

 ## Creating an Extension